IceHe/lib/books/fundamentals-of-software-architecture.md

     _e.g. two independent components that must share and update a common data structure, such as a distributed quque._

 ##### Connascence Properties

+_Some properties of connascence help developers use it wisely._

 -   Strength